thatsus/laravel-redlock/README.md

 ### Even Easier with Closures

 Use `runLocked()` for nicer syntax.
-The method returns the results of the closure, or else false if the lock could not be aquired.
+The method returns the results of the closure, or else false if the lock could not be acquired.

 ```php
  use ThatsUs\RedLock\Facades\RedLock;